The Cyber Essentials Scheme

 Cyber Essentials focuses on five key controls or requirements of your IT system as follows: –

-- Secure configuration – secure configuration for the needs of the organisation.
+- Secure configuration – for the needs of the organisation.

 - Access control – only those who should have access to systems or information have access through use of appropriate access measures.